seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 /image/pic/fc4b013f86fd428690075c605c53a44f?c=a0d85aaf
 ```

 It appears that his EZVIZ camera was uploading a picture, probably a snapshot, to Amazon.
-It is bad that uses unencrypted HTTP (although the payload image itself is "hikencoded", whatever that means) and that there is no apparent authentication involved (and therefore it might be possible for the image to be accessed by unauthorized parties).
+It is bad that it uses unencrypted HTTP (although the payload image itself is "hikencoded", whatever that means) and that there is no apparent authentication involved (and therefore it might be possible for the image to be accessed by unauthorized parties).
 In my analysis below I will show some similar traffic from the DB1 doorbell, which is at least properly encrypted.
 I'll show later why I believe these uploads are simply camera snapshots of events, allowing a gallery of events to be displayed in-app.

 ## What I expected to find